martinwalsh/mk/README.md

 page, download the appropriate version for your system, extract the `mk` binary, and add it to your system's `PATH`.

-Alternatively, you can execute the following in a terminal:
+Alternatively, you can execute the following command in a terminal:

 ```sh
 curl -sSL https://mk.brightops.dev/r/latest | bash